 EyeEm’s Head of R&D Appu Shaji explains how his team developed a deep learning technology that understands aesthetic taste and applies it to your photos.
-It’s the core technology behind our new iOS app, The Roll.

 “To me, photography is the simultaneous recognition, in a fraction of a second, of the significance of an event.” — Henri Cartier Bresson